qiuk2/AAR/README.md

 <be>

 # Updates
+- (2024.08.24) Demo Released, tokenizer for other datasets will be available in two weeks.
 - (2024.08.22) Add SAT and AAR code, demo will be released soon.
 - (2024.08.20) Repo created.
 Code and checkpoints will be released this week.